-- 1. Freedom of expression, as guaranteed under international law, may be restricted but any restrictions must meet a strict three-part test of legality, protecting a legitimate interest and necessity. - 2.
-The right to access information held by public authorities is a fundamental human right, protected as part of the right to seek and receive information and ideas as part of the right to freedom of expression under international law. - 3.
-The right has seven key attributes, including that it establishes a presumption in favour of access to information, that access should be delivered both through proactive disclosure and the right to make requests for information, that there should be clear and simple procedures for making and processing requests, that exceptions to the right should be clear and narrowly drawn, that there should be a right to appeal against any refusals to provide access, that there should be a system of protections and sanctions for behaviour relating to information, and that public authorities should undertake a number of promotional measures to implement the law. - 4.
-In general, the Jordanian legal framework for the right to information is rather weak, albeit with a number of both strengths and weaknesses, apart from in the area of scope, where it does well.
+- 1. The right to access information held by public authorities is a fundamental human right, protected as part of the right to seek and receive information and ideas which is part of the right to freedom of expression under international law. - 2.
+The right has seven key attributes, including that it establishes a presumption in favour of access to information, that access should be delivered both through proactive disclosure and the right to make requests for information, that there should be clear and simple procedures for making and processing requests, that exceptions to the right should be clear and narrowly drawn, that there should be a right to appeal against any refusals to provide access, that there should be a system of protections and sanctions for behaviour relating to information, and that public authorities should undertake a number of promotional measures to implement the law. - 3.
+In general, the Maldivian legal framework for the right to information is quite strong, although there are areas where it could be improved to better align with international standards and best practices.